 Pre-Approval

-When applying for a mortgage, a pre-approval is the first step in the mortgage process.
-This is when the bank reviews your financial situation (including income, assets and debts) and issues an email or a letter, which will state that they have pre-approved your application and will lend you the requested sum.
+When applying for a mortgage, obtaining pre-approval is the first step in the mortgage process.
+This is when the bank reviews your financial situation (including income, assets, and debts) and issues an email or letter stating that they have pre-approved your application and will lend you the requested sum.
 The pre-approval is usually valid for 60 days.
-Important!
-Besides the above-mentioned payment methods, there are also capital and interest mortgages and interest-only loans, but it is better to consult with a real estate broker to find out more about them.

 Remortgaging

-English is the most commonly spoken language in Dubai since over 80% of its population is foreign.
+English is the most commonly spoken language in in the UAE since over 80% of its population is foreign.
 Therefore, it is possible to negotiate in English, however, if your level of English is not good enough, you will encounter certain difficulties throughout the process.
 Even professional translators who are inexperienced in the mortgage obtaining process often struggle to explain real estate jargon and transaction processes accurately to their clients.

 There is a lot of communication during the real estate procedure, and it is essential for you to understand everything in order to escape any pitfalls.
 Furthermore, a well-versed mortgage broker will help you translate documents and communicate far more effectively than you would if you relied on online translation tools.
 As well as the above, a multilingual broker will assist you in exploring your offers and advise on how to leverage them to win the best deal possible.
 As a rule, each offer contains 20-25 pages written in English which can be a lot of information to process at once.
 A broker will explain all technical terms that can be easily overlooked or misunderstood if you were to do this on your own.

 The process of shopping around for the best loan, in particular, can consume a lot of your time.
 You will have to draw up a list of potential lenders, conduct a background check on each one, as well as make contact and personally interview the chosen lenders.
 This is quite time-consuming, and with many lenders pulling your credit, your credit rating may suffer as a result.
-For many borrowers, the key benefit of working with a mortgage broker is that he/she is capable of finding you a better deal on your mortgage than you would be able to find yourself.
+For many borrowers, the key benefit of working with a mortgage broker is that they are capable of finding you a better deal on your mortgage than you would be able to find yourself.

 This is due to the fact that a specialist has a broader range of contacts that are unavailable to the public on a direct basis.
-Additionally, the broker can often price his/her fees into the loan’s interest rate or into the final closing costs, allowing you to benefit from their services without a huge initial cash outlay.
-In addition, the mortgage broker will walk you through the escrow process, keeping you apprised of the state of your new mortgage as it winds its way through the application of closing.
+Additionally, the broker can often price their fees into the loan's interest rate or into the final closing costs, allowing you to benefit from their services without a huge initial cash outlay.
+In addition, the mortgage broker will walk you through the escrow process, keeping you apprised of the state of your new mortgage as it winds its way through the application to closing.

 in Dubai